 Computational Genomics / Bioinformatics

-We’re highly interdisciplinary and publish in top-tier CS (previously ASPLOS, HPCA, SC, CACM etc.) and biological (previously at Nature Genetics, PNAS, NAR, MBE, PLOS Genetics etc.) research venues.
+We’re highly interdisciplinary and publish in top-tier CS (previously ASPLOS, HPCA, SC, CACM etc.) and biological (previously at Nature, Nature Genetics, PNAS, NAR, MBE, PLOS Genetics etc.) research venues.
 Interdisciplinary research is highly valued these days in the scientific community, particularly at the intersection of CS and biology.
 Read this.

 Our research is well-recognized in the community.
 Our previous research has been awarded ASPLOS best paper award, Micro Top Picks award, NVIDIA graduate fellowship, featured in a number of prominent newsletters and blogs, invited for over two dozen industrial and academic talks and keynotes recently, featured on the cover-page of a Communications of the ACM (CACM) issue and received multiple gift funding from Microsoft Research and NVIDIA.